-Gladys Miller-Rosenstein, Co-Chair
+Gladys Miller-Rosenstein, Founder

 Gladys Miller-Rosenstein is the Executive Director of the Puffin Foundation, Ltd, a philanthropic organization which endeavors to open the doors of artistic expression to those who are often excluded because of their race, gender, or social philosophy.
 Gladys became the director in the 1980’s after retiring from a twenty- five year teaching career.
 In addition to serving on the Board of the Teaneck Creek Conservancy she co-chairs the organization’s Eco-Art Committee which is responsible for steering the artistic and environmental vision of the restored 46-acre site.
 She is also on the Board of the Teaneck Festival of the Arts and a member of the Teaneck International Film Festival.